Ghanaian midfielder James Kotei joins Kaizer Chiefs | Goal.com

 The former Liberty Professionals player also helped Wekundu wa Msimbazi reach the quarter-finals of the Caf Champions League during the recent season.

-Kotei is an experienced player having spent some time with Oman Professional League club Al-Oruba SC during the 2015/16 campaign.
+Kotei is an experienced player, having also spent some time with Oman Professional League club Al-Oruba SC during the 2015/16 campaign.

 The Accra-born player will compete with Willard Katsande, Arohasina Andrianarimanana and George Maluleka in Chiefs' midfield.